apache/echarts-doc/en/option/series/boxplot.md

 ]
 ```

-Every data item (each line in the example above)  in double dimensional array renders a box, which contains 5 values.
+Every data item (each line in the example above) represents a box, which contains 5 values.
 They are:

 ```javascript
 [min,  Q1,  median (or Q2),  Q3,  max]
 ```

-**data processing**
+**Data Processing**

-the original data processing is not internally installed in ECharts.
-The data input to `boxplot` should be the values as above from the 5 statistical results.
+ECharts is not responsible for converting original data.
+So the data input to `boxplot` should be the 5 statistical results as above.

-However, ECharts also provide extra and simple [original data manipulation function](https://github.com/ecomfe/echarts/tree/dev-3.0.0/extension/dataTool).
-For example, this [sample](${galleryEditorPath}boxplot-light-velocity&edit=1&reset=1) uses `echarts.dataTool.prepareBoxplotData` to proceed simple data statistics.
+However, ECharts also provide some extra simple [original data manipulation functions](https://github.com/ecomfe/echarts/tree/dev-3.0.0/extension/dataTool).
+For example, this [sample](${galleryEditorPath}boxplot-light-velocity&edit=1&reset=1) uses `echarts.dataTool.prepareBoxplotData` to perform simple data statistics.

 ### name(string)

-the name of data item.
+The name of a data item.

 ### value(Array)

-the value of data item.
+The value of a data item.

 ```javascript
 [min,  Q1,  median (or Q2),  Q3,  max]